whitequark/blog/source/_posts/2012-09-11-why-raspberry-pi-is-unsuitable-for-education.markdown

   [GPGPU]: http://en.wikipedia.org/wiki/GPGPU

+**Update**: The paragraph below previously stated that the schematics were not available.
+This was an editing error.

 Not only the GPU-related documentation or source code is nonexistent, but the datasheet for the SoC is available only as a [stripped down PDF](http://www.raspberrypi.org/faqs) which doesn't include enough information to boot the processor with your own code.
-Schematics for the Pi is not available either, and I see precisely no reasons for not distributing it openly.
+While schematics are available, board layout for the Pi is not, and I see precisely no reasons for not distributing it openly.
 Raspberry Pi has nothing to do with open hardware.

 Talking To the World
 --------------------